What Filter Is Used In the HVAC System?

 Is Merv 11 Too High For Residential?

 When it comes to selecting the right air filter for your home HVAC system, a key factor to consider is the MERV rating.
 MERV, or Minimum Efficiency Reporting Value, indicates how effectively a filter captures particles of varying sizes.
-The higher the MERV rating, the better the filter’s performance.
+The higher the MERV rating, the better the filter is at trapping specific types of particles.
 However, with higher efficiency comes the question: Is MERV 11 too high for residential use?

 Explanation of MERV Ratings